Shivas54/shivas-resume/README.md

 # 💼 Personal Resume Website – Shivas A.

 A modern and  personal resume website made using **only HTML, CSS, and JavaScript**.
-This website showcases my education, projects, skills, certifications, and contact information – designed as a live version of my resume,
+This website showcases my education, projects, skills, certifications, and contact information – designed as a live version of my resume.
 ---

 ## 🛠 Tech Stack